Skip to Content

 Key Takeaways

-• Use 2-4 oz of conditioner for waist-length hair.
+• When it comes to choosing the right amount of deep conditioner for waist-length hair, consider the best conditioners for dry hair like coconut oil conditioners, to ensure maximum nourishment.
+Use 2-4 oz of conditioner for waist-length hair.
 Adjust the amount based on thickness.

 • Deep condition once a week for hydration and nourishment.